temizna/TranscriptoPathR/README.md

 ---

-# RNAnalyzeR
+# TransriptoPathR

-**RNAnalyzeR** is a comprehensive Shiny-based application for end-to-end RNA-Seq data analysis.
+**TransriptoPathR** is a comprehensive Shiny-based application for end-to-end RNA-Seq data analysis.
 It provides an interactive GUI for both novice and advanced users to perform quality control, normalization, differential expression, pathway analysis, and gene set enrichment analysis (GSEA) with minimal coding.

 ## ✨ Features

 - **Data Input**
   - Upload RNA-Seq raw count matrix and design metadata file (CSV or XLSX)
-  - Load GEO datasets (with raw counts and metadata)

 - **Sample Selection**
   - Interactive filtering of samples for downstream analysis